Never Miss a Beat - Get Updates Direct to Your Inbox

 - Documentation: Buyers will also want to make sure your business is properly registered and doesn’t have outstanding litigation or actions taken against it, as this can, in rare cases, transfer over to a new owner.
-So be prepared to dig out your old incorporation papers and other documentation.
+Be prepared to dig out your old incorporation papers and other documentation.

-- Key Reports: Most businesses have various Key Performance Indicators (KPIs) which they track in their business.
-You may have used these KPIs in your marketing package – now is the time to prove them with 3rd party documentation.
+- Key Reports: Most Amazon businesses have various Key Performance Indicators (KPIs) which they track in their business.
+You may have used these KPIs in your Marketing Package – now is the time to prove them with 3rd party documentation.

 If you are a buyer reviewing this article and want some help with due diligence, consider reaching out to the folks at centurica.com, we’ve worked with them in many transactions and they are true professionals.

 Amazon business owners should pull together the following documents and save them to PDF files in preparation for due diligence.
 The sooner one starts to prepare and save these documents the better.
 It eventually means you will have to cram less work into the short window of time you have when selling your Amazon business.